dlueth/qoopido.demand/README.md

 				// have a timeout of timeout / 5 to get
 				// resolved by their handler
 				// optional, defaults to "5000" (limited to "2000" up to "8000")
+				// unit: milliseconds (will change that to seconds)
 				timeout: 8000,

 				// base path from where your relative